Join Our FREE Live Webinar

 3. Understand The North Carolina Real Estate Market & Lingo

 The North Carolina Real Estate Commission denotes that there were more than 116,000 real estate brokers and firms (and brokerage companies) licensed by the state agency in 2022.
-About half of the licensees in the state (55,000) are members of the state’s largest professional organization - The North Carolina Association of REALTORS (NC REALTORS).
+About half of the licensees in the state (55,000) are members of the state’s largest professional organization - The North Carolina Association of REALTORS (NC REALTORS) or realtor wholesale.

 The NC REALTORS represents 45 local associations throughout the state, divided into ten regions.